What is the Difference Between Anime, Manhwa, and Manua

 Anime is a Japanese-style animation whose aimed audience is adults and children.
 Anime are Japanese cartoons that are drawn to make films as opposed to being real.
 In addition to original works, anime are often adaptations of Japanese comics (manga), light novels, or video games.
 Anime is a style of animation characterized by stylized colorful art, developed in Japan centering on children and adult themes.

 Manhwa is the Korean term for ‘comics’ and print cartoons.
 Although outside Korea, the term really refers to South Korean comics, the comics industry is making its way in North Korea as well.
 Thus, manhwa although South Korean uses all Korean culture and components in its plots from the south as well as the north.

 Manhua is the Chinese word for comics.
 Manhua are chinese comics that depict the topographies of China in their story plot.
 Chinese manhua circulates around Chinese culture, lifestyle, food and apparel.
 Manhua can be produced in advanced China, either Beijing, Shanghai, Guangzhou or Xian for the greater part of the plots, Hong Kong, or Taipei, Taiwan, just as Old China, where sovereigns actually existed.

-The given table represents the Etymology and History of Anime, Manhwa and Manhua
+In a table format, the Difference Between Anime, Manhwa and Manhua

 |Anime is purely a Japanese artistic concept.
 Anime derives inspiration from everyday life, people, lifestyle and nature.||The term manhwa came into well known use in Korea during the 1920s.
 At first it was only applied to kid’s shows.
 Koreans worked under the Japanese from 1910 to 1945 and during this time components of Japanese language and culture were conjoined into Korean culture.||The word manhua was initially an eighteenth century term utilized in Chinese literati painting.
 Manhua is purely Chinese deriving inspiration from Chinese culture.|